Zenoo/labrute/README.md

 - Set the environment variables

-- Install dependencies: `npm ci` (This should also setup your database from the `schema.prisma` file and the migrations)
+- Install dependencies: `npm ci` (This should also compile and built everything needed)

+- Sync your database with `yarn db:sync:prod`

-- Start the server with `yarn run start`
+- Start the server with `yarn start`

 ## Documentation